redenvelope2000/libretro_fbalpha-rotary_button/README.md

 ### Where can i find the XXX roms ?
 We don't provide links for roms.
 Google is your friend.

-### I can't launch Killer Instinct, Rampage, Mortal Kombat 3 and other MIDWAY games, why ?
-Support for those games was removed from the libretro port.
-They are buggy in FB Alpha and have serious compatibility issues with this port.
-Let's hope someone will fix them in a future release of FB Alpha.

 ### Game XXX is not launching, why ?
 It is either not supported or you have a bad rom.
 Build a valid romset with clrmamepro as said above.
 There is also a few games marked as not working, try one of their clones.